microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Azure OpenAI.md

 - Definition:
   - CoT prompting encourages reasoning and multi-step thinking.
-  - A few sample questions and answers followed by the actual question (few-shot prompt) for the model can help it generate reasoning to response to the prompt.
+  - A few sample questions and answers, followed by the actual question (Few-Shot prompt), for the model can help it generate reasoning to respond to the prompt.

 - Example:
   - “Let’s think step-by-step: Roger started with 5 balls.
 2 cans of 3 tennis balls each is 6 tennis balls.
 5 + 6 = ?”